 If you must go into work make sure you wipe down high touch area’s – door knobs, desk tops, copy machines, and even coffee pot handles.
 According to the CDC “novel coronavirus may remain viable for hours to days on surfaces made from a variety of materials.”

-So while the primary transmission of COVID-19 is through human touch, it’s not impossible for it to transfer via surfaces.
+So while the primary transmission of COVID-19 is through respiratory droplets, it’s not impossible for it to transfer via surfaces.
 Make sure you are disinfecting high traffic areas often, washing your hands often, and not touching your face.

 When you arrive home after work, quickly change your clothes, wash your face, hands, wrists, and lower arms.
 This may help prevent the spread of this virus.